For more information contact:

 When appropriate, HRS may approve use of a search firm to assist with the recruitment and screening of applicants.

 HRS encourages the use of search committees for the process of evaluating, screening, interviewing and recommending to hire.
-Resources for the hiring manager and search committee are available from the Staff Recruitment ToolKit website.
+Resources for the HR Partner/Recruiter and search committee are available from the HRS Staff Recruitment ToolKit website.

-The hiring manager user group has department-level scope and typically includes the employing official and search support for the department.
+This security group has department-level scope and typically includes the employing official and search support for the department.
+See “Employing Official” in BPPM 60.10.

 - Appointing Authority